-Studying Spanish certainly helps you learn the language, but engaging and practicing Spanish with someone is—and will always be—the crucial element in making it part of your life.
+Studying Spanish certainly helps you learn the language, but engaging and practising Spanish with someone is—and will always be—the crucial element in making it part of your life.
 With Rosetta Stone, you’ll have access to our Live Tutoring™ product which introduces you to real conversation in online sessions with language coaches who are native speakers.
 And here’s some more good news; you can access the online tutors when it’s convenient for you.
 You’ll be amazed at how it helps advance your pronunciation and ability to separate words, as well as understand those that are spoken quickly.

-With the Rosetta Stone Dynamic Immersion® methodology, you’ll learn to speak the language, not just memorize the words.
+With the Rosetta Stone Dynamic Immersion® methodology, you’ll learn to speak the language, not just memorise the words.
 What makes it effective is that we prepare you to use your new language in your everyday life.
 So it’s not just about the features, but what you’re able to do because of them.
 It helps you get ready to handle situations with confidence.

 Learn Spanish Words and Phrases

 People choose to learn Spanish for a variety of reasons.
 Many find themselves encountering the language in their daily lives.
 After all, Spanish is heard in popular music, movies, and TV shows.
 Other people want to learn Spanish based on their plans to volunteer, work, or vacation in any of the 20 countries where Spanish is the official language.
 Your reason for learning Spanish aside, you can get off to a great start by first learning how to pronounce some very basic words and phrases.
 It is an important step to understand and be understood by any of the 437 million people around the world who speak Spanish.